Archer-Daniels-Midland Company (ADM)

 Quick ratio = (Cash + Short-term investments + Receivables) ÷ Total current liabilities

-The quick ratio of Archer-Daniels-Midland Company has shown fluctuations over the past several quarters.
-The quick ratio measures the company's ability to meet its short-term obligations using its most liquid assets.
-A quick ratio of less than 1 indicates that the company may have difficulties meeting its short-term liabilities.
+The quick ratio of Archer-Daniels-Midland Company shows a fluctuating trend over the period from March 31, 2020, to December 31, 2024.
+The quick ratio measures the company's ability to meet its short-term liabilities with its most liquid assets.

 Peer comparison